 I design and apply dynamic models of soil and vegetation processes, such as the MADOC model which predicts the result of feedbacks between dissolved-organic-carbon leaching and soil pH, and consequences for greenhouse gas exchange, acidification and water quality.
 Aeration is a key control on decomposition, and I am investigating simple mechanistic treatments of macro- and micro-scale anaerobiosis in soil models, and the application of simple measurement methods such as rusting-bars.

-I also work on dynamic niche occupancy models that predict habitat suitability for plant species in response to biogeochemical change.
-A key uncertainty is in the interpretation of changes in species composition, I have used a combination of qualitative and quantitative techniques to help define biodiversity targets on the basis of habitat specialists’ views.
-My work informs UK responses to the UNECE Convention on Long-Range Transboundary Air Pollution (LRTAP).
+I also work on dynamic niche occupancy models that predict habitat suitability for plant species in response to environmental changes.
+My work informs UK responses to the UNECE Convention on Long-Range Transboundary Air Pollution (LRTAP), and I am head of the UK National Focal Centre for critical loads mapping and modelling.
+A key uncertainty is in the interpretation of changes in species composition, and I have used a combination of qualitative and quantitative techniques to help define biodiversity targets on the basis of habitat specialists’ views.

 Williamson J, Rowe E, Reed D, Ruffino L, Jones P, Dolan R, Buckingham H, Norris D, Astbury S & Evans CD (2017) Historical peat loss explains limited response of drained blanket bogs to rewetting.
 Journal of Environmental Management 188: 278-286.
 View in NORA

 Oulehle F, Rowe EC, Myska O & Evans CD (2016) Plant functional type affects nitrogen use efficiency in High-Arctic tundra.
-Soil Biology and Biogeochemistry.
+Soil Biology and Biogeochemistry 94: 19-28.
 View in Journal

 Rowe EC, Tipping E, Posch M, Oulehle F, Cooper DM, Jones TG, Burden A, Hall J & Evans CD (2014) Predicting nitrogen and acidity effects on long-term dynamics of dissolved organic matter.
 Environmental Pollution 184: 271-282.
 View in Journal